Ravens and Bears show off D, Baltimore wins 17-16

 Baltimore tied it, sparked by two big gainers by undrafted rookie running back Gus Edwards.
 Griffin found Maxx Williams for a 4-yard score.

+"It felt great," Griffin said.
+"I can't tell you how grateful I am to play the game again."

-Then Lewis' old unit thrilled him.
+Then Lewis' old unit gave him a thrill.
 On the next play from scrimmage, linebacker Kamalei Correa sped 19 yards with an interception to the Chicago 9.
 But Urlacher's former defense made him smile, sacking Griffin on third down to hold Baltimore to a 31-yard field goal by Kaare Vedvik.

-Generally, it was a sloppy affair marred by a slew of dropped passes, poor protection for the quarterbacks, and misthrows by those QBs.
+Generally, it was a sloppy affair among backups marred by a slew of dropped passes, poor protection for the quarterbacks, and misthrows by those QBs.

 But something Lewis and Urlacher would approve, the defenses hit hard and tackled well.